-The Federal Work-Study program provides students the opportunity to work part-time through the University and gain valuable work experience.
+The Federal Work-Study program provides undergraduate students the opportunity to work part-time through the University and gain valuable work experience.
 Earnings from Work-Study positions are paid directly to the student every two weeks rather than being applied to charges on the student account.
 Please contact your financial aid counselor if you have questions about your work-study financial aid or eligibility.

 In order to qualify for work-study, students must have completed a Free Application for Federal Student Aid (FAFSA).
 Based on the results of the financial aid application, students who qualify will receive a financial aid offer that will include Federal Work-Study.
 If you did not receive work-study and would like to inquire about potential eligibility, please contact your financial aid counselor.
 You can view your Financial Aid information from your Student Homepage:

 Work-Study Job postings are advertised through MyPack Portal.
 If you are interested in being hired for a work-study position, you should do the following: Log into MyPack Portal and browse the job postings at https://go.ncsu.edu/work_study_jobs or from your Student Homepage: